HL7/CDA-ccda/input/pagecontent/terminology.md

 These value sets are used in this implementation guide:

-{% include valueset-ref-all-list.xhtml %}
+{% include valueset-ref-all-table-generator.html %}

 ### Code Systems

 These code systems are used in this implementation guide:

-{% include codesystem-ref-all-list.xhtml %}
+{% include codesystem-ref-all-table-generator.html %}